 Once a civil case is decided, that may not be the end of it.
 A party to a lawsuit who is not satisfied with the result has the right to appeal.
 An appeal is an additional level of judicial review of a case once it has been decided by the trial court.
-For instance, appeals from Small Claims Court result in a de novo hearing in District Court.
-De novo means that the case is tried anew from the start.
-Appeals from Civil District Court and Superior Court are handled by the North Carolina Court of Appeals and Supreme Court.
+For instance, appeals from Small Claims Court result in a new hearing in District Court.
+Appeals from Civil District Court and Superior Court are decided by the North Carolina Court of Appeals and Supreme Court.
 Those appeals generally involve a review of the trial and do not allow new evidence to be submitted.

-We have handled many appeals on behalf of our clients.
-Additionally, we have handled appeals of cases referred to us by other attorneys.
+We have handled appeals on behalf of our clients.
+Additionally, we have handled appeals of cases referred to us by other attorneys who litigated the cases at the trial level.
 If you are involved in a case that has been appealed, or if you are thinking about appealing a decision, please contact us and let us explain how we can assist you.